NirmaySriharsha/Transformers_From_Scratch/readme.md

 ~~9.
 Chain Encoder Blocks to create Encoder and Decoder Blocks to create Decoder~~

 ~~10.
 Chain Encoder, Decoder, Embedding Layers and Output Layers to create Transformer~~

+11. Instantiation script with default parameters (make sure everything works)

+12. Simple end to end use case (data prep to training to inference)